 - food coloring – look for neon or other fun colors at seasonal times

 - gel food coloring for deeper colors – check the craft section of discount store or craft stores

 - flavored gelatin

-You could also add scented extracts (peppermint, lavender) to give the dough a scent.
+You could also add scented extracts (peppermint, lavender) to give your it a scent.

 How to Make Your Own Playdough

-Store in an airtight container.
-Refrigerate when not in use to extend shelf life.
+To ensure that your dough lasts for a long time, store it in an airtight container.
+Refrigerate your dough when not in use to extend shelf life.